 - Break the new routine into a four week block.
 For example if you currently get 8 hours per night just now and your goal is to get 5 hours per night.
 Your pattern should be

 Week 1 – Get 7 hours 15 minutes of sleep per night

 Week 2 – Get 6 hours and 30 minutes of sleep per night

 Week 3 – Get 5 hours 45 minutes of sleeper night

 Week 4 – Get 5 hours of sleeper night

 - Breaking it up this way will not shock your body and make you feel as groggy throughout the day.

 Now the only thing you’ve got to worry about is what to do with the extra 15 – 25 hours per week.

-I occasionally have the odd dose in front of the TV for 15 minutes but it’s one of those micro-naps when I feel totally refreshed after it.
+I occasionally have the odd dose in y reading chair for 15 minutes but it’s one of those micro-naps when I feel totally refreshed after it.
 I know have a lot more time to fit everything I do online into my schedule and feel much more productive throughout the day.

 Some other articles you might be interested in: